dhita-irma/cs50w-network/README.md

 - Create models: User, Post, UserFollowing, Like

 #### JavaScript
-- Fetch posts and profile with API
+- Fetch posts with API to create, display, and edit
 - Implement dynamic Follow/Unfollow, Like/Unlike, and Edit button
 - Create, hide, and display elements